MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 TBD

 ![Buyer's_Order](documentation/images/Buyer's_Order_modal.png)
+> _This is a screenshot of a Buyer's Order that is already filled out for a customer.
+A Co-Purchaser may be added at the bottom if necessary.

 ### Modifying Loans

 ![Loan_Admin](documentation/images/Expanded_Loan_Accordion_Admin.png)
+> _This is a screenshot of a customers loan expanded from the accordion.
+Inside of this accordion tab you are able to change the status of the loan, edit the Buyer's order, change the warranty, and email the customer.
+Also comments may be left for the customer if needed.

 All Loans in the database can be accessed from the **admin view**.
 When a loan is expanded, you have the option to edit the original Buyer's Order with the _Buyer's Order_ button underneath the Loan header.
 This brings up the Buyer's Order popup again.
 Any *submitted* changes made here are saved as modifications to the current Loan.
 <!-- make this into an anchor, since it will be quoted A LOT  -->